Donkie/Spoolman/README.md

 ### QR Code Does not work on HTTP / The page is not served over HTTPS
 This is a limitation of the browsers.
 Browsers require a secure connection to the server to enable HTTPS.
 This is not a limitation of Spoolman.
 For more information read this [blog](https://blog.mozilla.org/webrtc/camera-microphone-require-https-in-firefox-68/) from Mozilla.

+[OctoEverywhere.com](https://octoeverywhere.com/spoolman?source=github_spoolman_qr) is An easy way to get secure HTTPS access to Spoolman.
+Remote access with OctoEverywhere is always secure and easier than setting up a reverse proxy + SSL self-signed certificate.

-You can put Spoolman behind a reverse proxy like Caddy or Nginx to enable HTTPS.
+Another option is to put Spoolman behind a reverse proxy like Caddy or Nginx to enable HTTPS.
 See for example [this guide](https://caddyserver.com/docs/quick-starts/reverse-proxy) for Caddy.

 ### Can Spoolman be translated into my language?
 Yes, head over to [Weblate](https://hosted.weblate.org/projects/spoolman/) to start the Translation